FuatOgme/FuatOgme/README.md

 - Currently studying & working on :point_down:
 - * state-of-the-art recommender systems for multi-modal data(i.e. Music)
 - * anomaly detection for various applications(image anomalies, financial transaction anomalies(a.k.a frauds) and so on)
+- * CTR prediction in e-commerce for sponsored search

 <!---
 FuatOgme/FuatOgme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.